heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 For the sake of the pattern described in this document, only the `issuer` and `jwks_uri` fields are relevant.

+Note that this key discovery mechanism does not address the question of whether the key itself should be trusted.
+This is a registration problem, and is discussed further in {{interoperability-considerations}}.

-# JWT Format and Processing Requirements
+# JWT Format and Processing Requirements {#jwt-format-and-processing}

-## JWT Format
+## JWT Format {#jwt-format}

 An example JWT adhering to [RFC7523] is seen below.
 Although this example uses a SPIFFE ID in the subject ("sub") claim, this is not a requirement in practice.